HEALTH AND SAFETY AT CAMP

 Working with Local Communities

-American Camping Association Accredited:
+American Camping Association Accredited

-- The ACA collaborates with experts from the American Academy of Pediatrics, the American Red Cross, and other youth-serving agencies to ensure their camp standards reflect the most up-to-date, research-based practices.
+Our camps are accredited through the American Camping Association (ACA), the industry’s national association charged with ensuring high quality camp experiences.
+To receive ACA accreditation, our programs must successfully meet up to 300 specific standards.
+The ACA collaborates with experts from the American Academy of Pediatrics, the American Red Cross, and other youth-serving agencies to ensure their camp standards reflect the most up-to-date, research-based practices.